Send to a friend

 Independent health advocate Anthony Leachon said what this means is that “all of them will have to live with this possibility (of getting severe dengue disease) for the rest of their lives.”

 On Monday, Sanofi tried to calm public fears explaining that a severe outcome means fever for two days, lower platelet count and bruising which is way milder from the WHO definition of severe dengue which results to bleeding and organ failure.
-While the Philippines is halting the programme, Brazil’s Parana state in a statement said that “it will maintain the offer of the vaccine against dengue in the 30 municipalities identified to receive the vaccine since 2016.”

 In the statement, secretary of state for health Michele Caputo Neto said the benefits of vaccination outweigh the risks as there are areas which “faced consecutive epidemics, with high viral circulation and have recorded a large number of (severe) cases.”